paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-055-defense-production.md

 (1) with respect to hoarding of health and medical resources necessary to respond to the spread of COVID–19 within the United States delegated to Secretary of Health and Human Services, see section 2(a)(ii) of Ex.
 Ord.
 13910, Mar.
 23, 2020, 85 F.R.
 17001, set out as a note under [section 4512 of this title](./chapter-055-defense-production.md#section-4512);

 (2) with respect to responding to the spread of COVID–19 within the United States delegated to Secretary of Health and Human Services and Secretary of Homeland Security, see section 2(a) of Ex.
 Ord.
 No. 13911, Mar.
 27, 2020, 85 F.R.
-18403, set out as a note under [section 4511 of this title](./chapter-055-defense-production.md#section-4511); and
+18403, set out as a note under [section 4511 of this title](./chapter-055-defense-production.md#section-4511);

 (3) in addition to the delegation of authority in Ex.
 Ord.
 No. 13911, delegated to Chief Executive Officer of the United States International Development Finance Corporation, see section 2 of Ex.
 Ord.
 No. 13922, May 14, 2020, 85 F.R.
-30583, set out as a note under [section 4532 of this title](./chapter-055-defense-production.md#section-4532).
+30583, set out as a note under [section 4532 of this title](./chapter-055-defense-production.md#section-4532); and

+(4) with respect to addressing the national energy emergency declared under Ex.
+Ord.
+No. 14156, Jan.
+20, 2025, 90 F.R.
+8433, set out as a note under [section 1621 of this title](./chapter-034-national-emergencies.md#section-1621), delegated to the Chief Executive Officer of the United States International Development Finance Corporation, see section 6(d) of Ex.
+Ord.
+No. 14241, Mar.
+20, 2025, 90 F.R.
+13673, set out as a note under [section 1601 of Title 30](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section1601&num=0&edition=prelim), Mineral Lands and Mining.

 Functions of President under this chapter relating to production, conservation, use, control, distribution, and allocation of energy, delegated to Secretary of Energy, see section 4 of Ex.
 Ord.
 No. 11790, eff.
 June 25, 1974, 39 F.R.
 23185, set out as a note under [section 761 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section761&num=0&edition=prelim), Commerce and Trade.